kennygrant/sassoon/a-letter-home.md

 Striding up through morning-land
 With a cloud on either hand.
 Out in Wales, you'll say, he marches
-Arm-in-arm with aoks and larches;
+Arm-in-arm with oaks and larches;
 Hides all night in hilly nooks,
 Laughs at dawn in tumbling brooks.
 Yet, it's certain, here he teaches